Bradfield/algos/recursion/the-three-laws-of-recursion.md

 3. A recursive algorithm must call itself, recursively.

-Let’s look at each one of these laws in more detail and see how it was used in the `listsum` algorithm.
+Let’s look at each one of these laws in more detail and see how it was used in the `sum_of` algorithm.
 First, a base case is the condition that allows the algorithm to stop recursing.
 A base case is typically a problem that is small enough to solve directly.
-In the `listsum` algorithm the base case is a list of length 1.
+In the `sum_of` algorithm the base case is a list of length 1.

 To obey the second law, we must arrange for a change of state that moves the algorithm toward the base case.
 A change of state means that some data that the algorithm is using is modified.
 Usually the data that represents our problem gets smaller in some way.
-In the `listsum` algorithm our primary data structure is a list, so we must focus our state-changing efforts on the list.
+In the `sum_of` algorithm our primary data structure is a list, so we must focus our state-changing efforts on the list.
 Since the base case is a list of length 1, a natural progression toward the base case is to shorten the list.
-This is exactly what happens on line 5 of ActiveCode 2 &lt;lst\_recsum&gt; when we call `listsum` with a shorter list.
+This is exactly what happens in the `sum_of` algorithm when we call `sum_of` with a shorter list.

 The final law is that the algorithm must call itself.
 This is the very